Storytellers-App/team-project-19-storytellers-of-canada/deliverable-1/planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria.

+As a user, I want to create an account in order to start posting my own stories<br>
+* **Acceptance Criteria:** The user is prompted to create a username and password, the account is created and the user will be prompted to login.

+As a user, I want to access the Storytellers of Canada radio station in order to listen to the station<br>
+* **Acceptance Criteria:** The radio station link is available on the home page and once clicked will play through the device's audio with options to play/pause.

+As a user, I want to record my story and submit it for review in order to share my story to the other users
+* **Acceptance Criteria:** Once a user clicks the button to add a story, a recording button is displayed which when clicked, will display an icon indicating that the   device is recording.
+Once the user clicks stop or the time limit is reached, buttons for play/pause and re-recording will display along with a submit option.
+When the submit button is clicked, a popup will show telling the user that their submission is under review.

+As an admin, I want to review and approve submitted stories in order to have the stories published on the app or rejected and deleted<br>
+* **Acceptance Criteria:** A tab is displayed that allows admins to review submitted stories that each have play/pause buttons along with options to accept/reject.
+If approved, the story is published to all users and is marked as approved in the user's account whereas if rejected, the story is deleted and marked as rejected in the user;s account.

+As a user, I want to reply to other users’ stories in order to interact with them<br>
+* **Acceptance Criteria:** A reply icon is displayed on every story card that when clicked, will follow the acceptance criteria of adding a story as explained above.

 ----